Subscribie/docs/jamla/company.rst

 **logo**
   Filename of the company logo.
 The path is assumed to be the *root* of the assets directory.
-If none is provided, templates may fallback to the company name. `string`, `optional`
+If none is provided, themes may fallback to the company name. `string`, `optional`